 If SDA payments are included in your NDIS Plan, you can think about:

-Looking for a vacancy in SDA that is already built
+- Looking for a vacancy in an SDA that is already built

 TIP: “Make sure you have Support Coordination funding in your plan.
 A Support Coordinator is a great resource to have guiding you during your search for your home” – Plan Partners

 You Support Coordinator can help you with all aspects of searching for and considering vacancies, making applications, negotiating a tenancy and transitioning into an SDA option.